innopolis-devops/labs/app_php/PHP.md

 I chose PHP because:

-* I already have experience with this framework
+* I already have experience with it
 * It is simple, fast